Alysha-Alix/se_project_spots/README.md

 **Description**

-This website was created to display a users profile and make it interactivevfor both profile owner and views.
+This website was created to display a users profile and make it interactive for both profile owner and views.
 Also to make it responsive for different screen sizes.

 **Intro**